Nature's Bakery counters suit over Patrick's sponsorship

 In its counterclaim, Nature's Bakery alleges SHR ''suffered setbacks both on and off the track'' but, most damaging, was its inability to control Patrick's performance, ''particularly as to her social media, which Patrick often refused to use to promote Nature's Bakery.''

 Nature's Bakery said SHR focused attention on its own team problems, and did not support one of its lead sponsors.

-''Nature's Bakery required significantly more support and guidance than SHR was providing, and the brand failed to realize any of the promised return on its investment,'' the counterclaim stated.
+It also alleges that SHR misrepresented the health of NASCAR.

+''SHR also heavily promoted NASCAR's alleged growth in both sponsorship and viewership, particularly in key demographics where Nature's Bakery hoped to expand. ...
+Nature's Bakery would later learn that these statements about NASCAR's health were untrue, as NASCAR was undergoing retraction - something that SHR well understood,'' the filing states. ''SHR's promises were illusory and misleading.
+There was no massive increase in sales.
+NASCAR viewership was retreating.
+The team had other significant operational problems.''

+Nature's Bakery also states that SHR rejected a settlement offer of $3.8 million for 2017 and $1.5 million for 2018, contingent that Nature's Bakery would get the money back if SHR sold sponsorship that would match the original contract.

 ---